100 years

 Strengthening Hawaiʻi’s Resilience

-Hawai‘i nonprofits are facing delayed or reduced access to more than $97 million in federal funding, with an additional $300 million at stake.
+Hawaiʻi nonprofits are facing uncertainty from many directions including political, economic, and social changes.
+Those rapid shifts have exacerbated service delivery and funding challenges.
+Hawaiʻi organizations are exercising their creativity and determination to forge a future.
+Hawaiʻi organizations anticipated delayed or reduced access to more than $191 million in federal funding.
 Because of this, more than 500,000 Hawaiʻi residents could lose access to essential services like food assistance, housing support, and health care.

 • A critical moment to act: This our chance to close the gap and ensure resources continue flowing to the people and programs that need them most.